neeleshcrasto/Assignments/README.md

 # Assignments
-Learning Python and completing as many assignments as possible
+Learning languages and completing as many assignments as possible